spruceid/siwe-ruby/README.md

 ```

 ## Serialization of a SIWE Message
-SiweMessage instances can also be serialized as their EIP-4361 string representations via the Siwe::Message.prepare_message method:
+`Siwe::Message` instances can also be serialized as their EIP-4361 string representations via the `Siwe::Message.prepare_message` method:

 ```ruby
 require 'siwe'